Information for New Students

 The Disability Advisory Service

-You are encouraged to tell the University as early as possible, ideally before starting your course, if you have a disability, specific learning difficulty (SpLD) or long term health condition.
+You are encouraged to tell the University as early as possible, ideally before starting your course, if you have a disability, specific learning difficulty or long-term health condition.
 This is so that you can benefit more quickly from the full range of support available.
 However, you can contact us at any point during your studies.
 A disclosure will not affect academic review of your work.
 Learn more about disclosing a disability here.

 If you would like to make an appointment with DAS to discuss your support or access requirements while studying at Oxford, you can: